khellytaguinod/googleMapsExpress/README.md

     sheets.spreadsheets.values.get({
       auth: auth,
       spreadsheetId: sheetID,
-      range: 'data1!A3:D', /// that refers to a group of cells in the spreadsheet
+      range: 'data1!A3:D', /// refers to a group of cells in the spreadsheet
 ```